Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

    {% include note.html content= "GitHub Advanced Security for Azure DevOps includes extra permissions for more levels of control around Advanced Security results and management.
 Be sure to adjust individual permissions for your repository." %}

 ### Task 2: Setup Advanced Security permissions

+In this task, you will configure Advanced Security permissions for the eShopOnWeb repository in Azure DevOps.
+This involves granting specific permissions to Project Administrators to manage security alerts and settings related to the repository.

 1. In the lower-left corner, click on **Project Settings**.
 In the left menu area under Repos, click **Repositories**.